AlexeyMK/alexeymk.com/_posts/2023-11-28-should-this-be-an-ab-test.md

 Before running an A/B test, decide whether you are running a Rollout or an Experiment.

 A **Rollout** is an controlled release of a new feature, using a feature flag & A/B test to ensure a gradual pace and to ensure no harm is being caused by the change.
-Rollouts are common for infrastructural changes, core product feature releases, and brand updates, and are typically used by infrastructure or core product teams.
+Rollouts are common for infrastructural changes, core product feature releases, and brand updates – and are typically used by infrastructure or core product teams.
 If an A/B test result is neutral, the new feature will be released.

 An **Experiment**, on the other hand, is an attempt to learn in order to optimize some specific business metric, and is more commonly used by Growth Engineering and Performance Marketing teams.
-The new variant will only be released if if an A/B test is statistically significant.
+The new variant will only be released if an A/B test is statistically significant.

 Both Rollouts and Experiments have their place, but conflating the two is dangerous.
 Pick one ahead of time, to avoid the “good enough” trap.